 SS #8: Households Transitioned to Self Sufficiency Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
-Number of households transitioned to self sufficiency (increase).
-MPHA has defined self- sufficiency as income sufficient to purchase a home.
-7 households have sufficient income to purchase at time of move in.
-Debt to income ratio and savings is the issue.
-Three households will achieve self-sufficiency (income sufficient to purchase home) within one year.
-7 households met the goal of having sufficient income to purchase.
-One purchased elsewhere, and the remainder continue to work on mortgage readiness goals, i.e. pay off debt and savings.
-Yes, the benchmark is achieved for 2014.
+Number of households transitioned to self-sufficiency (increase).
+MPHA has defined self-sufficiency as income sufficient to purchase a home.
+2 households have sufficient income to purchase at time of move in.
+2 households will achieve self- sufficiency (income sufficient to purchase home) within one year.
+2 households achieved mortgage readiness within one year of moving into their townhomes in 2014.
+One moved in July 2014, the other moved in July 2015.
+Both had sufficient income and qualified for financing within one year of move-in.
+Yes.